ielpo/taxes-usage-calculator/README.md

 The IDs are further splitted in category and subcategory, each category is a single digit ID between 0 and 9.
 The subcategories vary in number, but are represented by one subcategory digit between 1 and 9 appended to the category digit.
 For example the category "Social security" has ID 5, and its subcategory "Subsidized housing" has the ID 56.

+The expenses are computed as a share of total expenditure of the Canton/Confederation and stored as a fractional number.

 ### GDP data

 GDP data is exported from [data/bip.csv](data/bip.csv), available at <https://www.bfs.admin.ch/bfs/de/home/statistiken/kataloge-datenbanken/tabellen.assetdetail.27065234.html>.